 Flip the wing tips under the turkey, this keeps the tips from burning and also helps stabilize the turkey.

 If your turkey has a band of skin near the cavity opening, you can tuck the legs into the band.
-If not, simply criss cross the legs over the cavity and tie them together with a piece of kitchen string.
+If not, simply crisscross the legs over the cavity and tie them together with a piece of kitchen string or twine.

 - Preheat oven to 350°F (per the recipe below).

-- Place prepared turkey breast side up on a rack in a large roasting pan.
+- Place prepared turkey breast side up on a rack in a large roasting pan (photo #4 above).
 If you do not have a rack, balled up foil or large pieces of onion/celery/carrot are great to hold the turkey up and off the bottom of the roaster.

 - Add an onion, a couple of pieces of celery, and a couple of carrots in the bottom of the pan (optional, this will add great flavor to your gravy).
 Add 1″ or so of chicken stock or broth to the bottom of the pan.

-- REST the turkey at least 20-30 minutes before carving.
+- Remove from the oven and REST at least 20-30 minutes before carving.